 Buddha Eden; The largest, most beautiful oriental garden in Europe

-Why was the Buddha Eden garden created?
+Why was the Buddha Eden Garden Portugal created?

 Remember the disastrous day the Buddhas of Bamiyan in Afghanistan were destroyed?
-The two 6th-century monumental statues used to stand tall in a cliff in the Bamiyan valley of Hazarajat.
+The two 6th-century monumental statues used to stand tall on a cliff in the Bamiyan valley of Hazarajat.
 That was until March 2001, when the Taliban ordered the destruction of the statues.

 But what does Bamiyan have to do with the Bacalhôa Buddha Eden in Portugal, I hear you ask?
 The oriental garden was created as a reaction to the carnage of the Buddhas of Bamiyan.
 A new park with 35 hectares of land that promotes beauty, peace, and tranquillity.

 Comendador Jose (Joe) Berardo, a businessman, investor and art collector, is the owner of Bacalhôa Vinhos de Portugal, which includes the Bacalhôa Buddha Eden Garden.
-The project started in 2001, currently still adding more gardens and sculptures.
-Slowly, a harmonious and peaceful sculpted park is developed.
-It’s truly a unique and special place where you’ll easily spend half a day discovering its beauty.
-Buddha Eden is also known as the Peace Garden.
+The project started in 2001 and is currently still adding more gardens and sculptures.

-How to discover the Buddha Eden garden
+How to visit the Buddha Eden Garden in Bombarral

 From the entrance, there is an optional tourist train that will take you to different stops within the garden.
 It’s a great way to get an overview and decide where to start.
 If you’re fit and able, you can walk everywhere easily.
-Remember that the garden is pretty big, and you’ll walk a lot: if you decide to take the train, a ticket costs € 5,00 per person during your visit.
-You can hop on and hop off whenever you want at no extra fee.
+Remember that the garden is pretty big, and you’ll walk a lot.

 When you start walking, the first area you’ll see is Palm Trees Lake, just on your right-hand side from the entrance.
 Colourful Koi Fish swim in the water; if lucky, you might spot some sunbathing turtles!
 If you take the tourist train, the first stop is at the Oriental Garden.